JoachimSchneider/MicroEmacs/README.md

        text text text text text text text text text text text text text text text text text text text text text text text text text text
   ```

+* The startup file (.emacsrc, emacs.rc, ...) is not searched in the
+  current directory any more; this obviously was a security hole.

+* VMS: emacs.rc is first searched in SYS$STARTUP and then in
+  MICROEMACS$LIB.

+* VMS: $ssave defaults to FALSE now: This way the VMS versions work out
+  of the box.

 ## TODO